NiklavsM/Gizmoball/docs/preliminarydesign.md

 # Preliminary Design

+## Revised Specification

 Gizmoball is an arcade game very similar to pinball.
 The aim is to keep a ball moving around the playing area and not let it touch the bottom using different types of gizmos.
 Gizmos can be static objects, such as circles, squares and triangles or flippers which can hit the ball if it is in their reach.
 The final system would include a graphical user interface with 2 modes - editor mode and play mode.
 Below is the list of revised specifications in each mode:

-## Revised Specification

-**Editor mode**
+Editor mode:
 - Initialise an empty area where layout can be build

 - Re-configure an already constructed layout